Annotations

 Testing regime: In accordance with BS EN 1992-4 and BS EN 1993-1-4, anchors are tested for tensile, shear, and fatigue strength.
 Additional tests include corrosion resistance in accordance with BS EN ISO 9227 (salt spray) and verification of reliable anchor fixation in concrete substrates according to BS EN 1881

-Design Life: The expected service life of the screw is at least 30 years, assuming the use of A4-grade stainless steel and proper installation in line with BS EN ISO 9223 (corrosivity categories) and BS EN 1991 (actions on structures).
-Correct specification ensures long-term durability under varying climatic conditions.
+Design Life: The expected service life of the Stainless Steel Screw (Big) is a minimum of 30 years, provided correct installation and the use of an appropriate stainless steel grade (A4 or higher), in accordance with BS EN ISO 3506 and BS EN 1993.

 F-03-02 Stainless steel screw (panel to rail)